salomonhotegni/MDMTN/README.md

 # Multi-Objective Optimization for Sparse Deep Neural Network Training

 Contained within this repository is the source code corresponding to our paper titled "Multi-Objective Optimization for Sparse Deep Neural Network Training".
-A new Multi-Task Learning model architecture is introduced, namely the Monitored Deep Multi-Task Network (MDMTN).
-The framework for conducting experiments is based on PyTorch.
-The code has been tested within the Python 3 environment using JupiterLab, and necessitates the use of some Python packages: ```pytorch, torchvision, numpy, Pillow, scipy,``` and ```sklearn.```
+A new Multi-Task Learning (MTL) model architecture is introduced, namely the Monitored Deep Multi-Task Network (MDMTN).
+We investigate the feasibility of adaptively sparsifying the model during training to reduce model complexity and gain computational efficiency without significantly compromising its performance, if we are willing to apply task-specific adaptations to the network weights.
-We provide the (code to generate the) newly introduced Cifar10Mnist dataset in ```/Data_loaders/Create_Cifar10Mnist_dataset.py```.

 <!--
 <div style="text-align:center;">